survivejs/webpack-book/manuscript/output/02_bundling_libraries.md

 T> Instead of using the multi-compiler mode, it would be possible to define two targets.
 One of them would generate the non-minified version while the other would generate the minified one.
 The other npm script could be called as `build:lib:dist` and you could define a `build:lib:all` script to build both.

-## Cleaning and Linting Before Building
+## Cleaning Before Building

-It's a good idea to clean the build directory and lint the code before building the library.
+It's a good idea to clean the build directory before building the library.
 You could expand webpack configuration:

 ```javascript
 ...